gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 <a class="btn external" role="button" href="http://react-weather.herokuapp.com/?city=London,Paris,Berlin,Madrid,Rome" target="_blank">Launch React Weather App</a>
 <a class="btn github" role="button" href="https://github.com/gazpachu/react-weather" target="_blank">Source code</a>

 In this [React](https://facebook.github.io/react/) tutorial for beginners, we are going to learn how to build a small and simple [React](https://facebook.github.io/react/) app to display the weather of cities in the world.
-If you are interested in learning React, this beginners tutorial is a good starting point, as it doesn't cover very complex topics.
+If you are interested in learning React, this beginner tutorial is a good starting point, as it doesn't cover very complex topics.
 At the same time, once you learn how to connect to an external API and display the results, it can be quite handy to build other types of single-page apps whose only requirement is to fetch data from an external source and display the results in any way.

 It's a very simple app that can be coded in a few hours, so you should try to do it by yourself.
 That's how you will learn more!
 For the impatient ones... [here is the source code](https://github.com/gazpachu/react-weather).

 ### Functional requirements

-* Display the city name, current weather icon, temperature, humidity and wind speed
-* The background colour changes based on the temperature
+* Display the city name, current weather icon, temperature, humidity and wind speed The background color changes based on the temperature
 * Loads a city name using the query string '?city=Madrid'
-* Loads comma separated cities and rotates them after 5s
+* Loads comma-separated cities and rotates them after 5s
 * Cache the API data and refresh it after 5m
 * Responsive design.
-It should work well in all devices
+It should work well on all devices

 ### Tech stack